 100 Great Books

-Ten a Term is a small collection of new books designed to keep your book corners up-to-date with the best of recently published fiction, nonfiction, poetry and picturebooks.
+Each term we refresh The Reading Journey with new titles that are designed to keep your book corners up-to-date with the best of recently published fiction, nonfiction, poetry and picturebooks.
 Each pack contains at least one accessible book and at least one more challenging book.

 - cross genres – the book selection might include nonfiction, poetry, fiction and picturebooks